 - Oklahoma’s budget must be completed within constitutional and legal limits that attempt to prevent spending beyond the available resources, restrict certain revenue streams only for specific agencies and purposes, set aside money for future emergencies and economic downturns, and maintain accountability to taxpayers.

-- The annual budget process takes more than two years from the planning stages through audit and evaluation.
-The key steps are agency budget requests, revenue certification by the Board of Equalization, the Governor’s proposed executive budget, legislative deliberations and appropriation, implementation, and audit and evaluation.
+- The annual budget process takes more than two years from the planning stages through An examination of financial transactions and reports to determine if they comply with laws, policies,... and evaluation.
+The key steps are agency budget requests, State revenue for many funds is certified by the State Board of Equalization each February... by the A seven-member board, composed of six top-ranking elected officials and the president of the State..., the Governor’s proposed executive budget, legislative deliberations and The legal action by the Legislature to authorize spending by specific agencies for specific purposes..., implementation, and audit and evaluation.

-- Numerous state and federal agencies audit revenues and spending, determine if financial activity met legal restraints and evaluate the effectiveness of government programs at the end of each fiscal year and on an ongoing basis.
+- Numerous state and federal agencies audit revenues and spending, determine if financial activity met legal restraints, and evaluate the effectiveness of government programs at the end of each The twelve-month budgetary year from July 1 to June 30.
+Fiscal years are identified by... and on an ongoing basis.

 Policy Challenges We Face examines significant fiscal policy issues that Oklahoma should address.
-These include the likelihood that we cannot maintain current services with our existing revenue system and an inequitable tax system inequitable and inadequate tax system.
+These include the likelihood that we cannot maintain current services with our existing revenue system and an inequitable and inadequate tax system.